 - Sustainability – We are here for the long-term so we care deeply about the design and life-long quality and cost of our homes and their impact on the physical and social environment.
 We believe that a healthy community is a socially inclusive one and through our landlord and other services we will meet local needs, provide ongoing support and help tackle rural disadvantage.

 RSHA Business Plan 2020/21

 We annually review our Business Plan, Delivery Plan and Key Risks:

 How we are run

-The Association is an independent body overseen by a volunteer Management Board of up to 15 people.
+The Association is an independent body overseen by a volunteer Board of Management of up to 15 people.
 These currently include Association tenants, local community activists and people with professional expertise that all have an interest in and commitment to the work of the Association.
-Details of the current Board Members can be seen here.

 The Board takes strategic, policy and major

 Board Members all have a commitment to the work of the Association and freely give up their own time.
-There are at least 8 full meetings of the Board each year.
-Copies of Minutes of Board meetings are available on request from the office.
+There are at least 8 full Board meetings each year.
+Copies of Agendas and Minutes of Board meetings are available on the website.